 - Her explanation will be You do not understand, I had no choice.

 Rings a bell?

-I played the part in full for about three decades!
+I played the part in full for almost three decades!

 Do not underestimate the power of the Personal Narrative.

 The Personal Narrative is what keep people staying in unsatisfying lives.